Post

 Markdown Architectural Decision Records (MADR)

-MADR is about architectural decisions that matter ([ˈmæɾɚ]).
-The project provides a full and a minimal template, both of which now come in an annotated and a bare format.
-Rationale for this decision is available here.
+MADR provides a full and a minimal template, both of which now come in an annotated and a bare format.
+The rationale for this decision is documented in the template decisions.

 We think that the considered options with their pros and cons are crucial to understand the reasons for choosing a particular design.
 Therefore, the Markdown Architectural Decision Records (MADR) project in this organization includes such tradeoff analysis information.
 It also suggests metadata such as decision makers and confirmation in addition to decision status.